Team-Nutshell/nutshellengine-docs/source/types/AssetManagerInterface/index.rst

 	  - Creates an empty sound and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/loadSound/index`
 	  - Loads a sound from a file and returns a pointer to the loaded sound.
+	* - :doc:`/types/AssetManagerInterface/createAnimation/index`
+	  - Creates an empty animation and returns its pointer.
 	* - :doc:`/types/AssetManagerInterface/destroyModel/index`
 	  - Destroys a model.
 	* - :doc:`/types/AssetManagerInterface/destroyMaterial/index`